sybrew/the-seo-framework/readme.txt

 			* `get_generated_single_term_title()` no longer redundantly tests the query, but now only uses the term input or queried object.
 			* `is_taxonomy_disabled()` now only returns true if all post types in the taxonomy are disabled, and it uses `is_post_type_supported()` instead of `is_post_type_disabled()` to do so.
 			* `create_canonical_url()` and `get_canonical_url()` can now fetch custom canonical URLs for terms; this is implied via trickling down methods.
+			* `create_canonical_url()` now fixes input args preemptively to be in line with other getters.
+So you could enter an integer, although you shouldn't.
 			* `get_post_type_archive_canonical_url()`
 				1. Now only accepts strings or null as the first parameter.
 				1. Forwarded post type object calling to WordPress' URL function.